 - +15% more sales pipeline created when using Sales Navigator to find customers

 And because of impressive stats like these, buying licences for your sales team seems a no-brainer.
 After all who doesn’t want larger and more frequent deals closing.

 Take A Data-Based Approach To Social Selling

-At Tribal, we often work with businesses who are either at the start of their social selling journey or who have dabbled with social selling in the past and want to try a different approach to engage their team and scale their program.
-We guide and coach sales teams to adopt new behaviours, routines and to look at social media platforms like LinkedIn and Twitter through a new lens.
+At Tribal, we often work with businesses that are either at the start of their social selling journey or who have dabbled with social selling in the past and want to try a different approach to engage their team and scale their program.
+We guide and coach sales teams to adopt new behaviours, and routines and to look at social media platforms like LinkedIn through a new lens.
 We help drive change with our clients.
-And at the heart of this change is data.
+At the heart of this change is data.
 While many businesses take a data-based approach to decision-making, how many can say that they truly take a data-based approach to their social selling?